ddella/Kubernetes-Cluster/203-etcd/01-HA-etcd.md

 # List of comma separated URLs to listen on for client traffic.
 listen-client-urls: "https://${ETCD_IP}:2379,https://127.0.0.1:2379"

-# List of additional URLs to listen on that will respond to both the /metrics and /health endpoints
+# List of additional URLs to listen on, will respond to /metrics and /health endpoints
 listen-metrics-urls: "http://${ETCD_IP}:2381"

 # Initial cluster token for the etcd cluster during bootstrap.